Mona Keijzer: Farmer–Citizen Movement MP

-On 1 September 2023, Keijzer joined Farmer–Citizen Movement and it was announced that she would be the party's candidate in position two, for the November 2023 election, and also the BBB candidate for the position of Prime Minister.
+On 1 September 2023, Keijzer joined the Farmer–Citizen Movement (BBB) and it was announced that she would be the party's candidate in position two for the November 2023 election, as well as the BBB candidate for the position of Prime Minister.
 She assisted her party in subsequent cabinet formation talks.
 In the House, Keijzer served as the BBB's spokesperson for the interior, digital affairs, migration, social affairs, and media.
 She raised the possibility of declaring certain parts of Ukraine safe during Russia's invasion of the country such that refugees could return.
 She also suggested refugees would have to contribute more financially towards their sheltering to discourage an influx.

 Defending strict asylum rules in May 2024, Keijzer called antisemitism "almost part of Islamic culture" in reference to the origin of many asylum seekers.
 Criminal complaints were subsequently filed against her for group defamation, but the Public Prosecution Service decided in July not to bring charges.
 It stated that her statements were illegal and constituted group insult, but it argued that they had been made by a politician as part of political discourse on migration.
 Filers of the criminal complaints tried to compel the agency to prosecute her through a legal procedure, while Keijzer started a similar procedure to compel the agency to withdraw its opinion on the illegality of her statements.
 Keijzer's lawyer called the reasoning of the Public Prosecution Service stigmatizing.